Billing and Payments

 Your clients’ satisfaction with your services peaks shortly after completion of work, and this is when they’re most likely to remit payment quickly.
 The longer you wait and the more time that passes after receiving your services, the less urgency clients feel to pay.
 To increase the chance of prompt payment, it can help to set your billing time and frequency based on the type of work performed—for instance, billing immediately upon completion of tax returns, and at the same time each month for ongoing services.

 “Generally, billing should be issued concurrently with the engagement’s completion,” wrote CPA Deborah Rood for Journal of Accountancy.
 “For example, invoices for payroll and bookkeeping services should be issued monthly, and those for tax return compliance should be sent with the tax return.
 For larger projects, such as audits and consulting services, bills should be sent monthly.”

 For some clients, especially those who have a history of late payment, it can help to make a phone call and let them know their bill is en route, said Rood.
 Build processes like these into your daily workflow to maximize cash flow throughout tax season.

 5. Offer a variety of fast, easy payment options

 In a recent Fiserv survey, 70 percent of people said having multiple ways to pay a bill increases their satisfaction with the biller.
-Some of your clients might still pay by check, but increasingly, people want to choose from a variety of online options like credit, debit, and ACH, and they like having the ability to pay from their computer or mobile device.
+Some of your clients might still pay by check, but increasingly, people want to choose from a variety of online options like credit, debit, ACH, and BNPL, and they like having the ability to pay from their computer or mobile device.

 According to AICPA’s 2016 National MAP Survey, 68 percent of accounting firms now accept credit cards.
 “If your firm isn’t taking credit cards yet, that’s something you should change—and quickly,” wrote Ronald Baker for the Journal of Accountancy.